xorbitsai/inference/doc/source/models/model_abilities/audio.rst

 1. pip install misaki[zh]

-2. Initialize model with parameter lang_code='z'.
+2. Initialize the model with the parameter lang_code='z', For all available ``lang_code`` options, please refer to `kokoro source code <https://github.com/hexgrad/kokoro/blob/main/kokoro/pipeline.py#L22>`_.
    If the model is started through the web UI, an additional parameter needs to be added, with the key as ``lang_code`` and the value as ``z``.
    If the model is started through the xinference client, the parameters are passed via the launch_model interface: